hubmannj/NWTK-Cheatsheet/Cisco.md

 ## OSPF

-OPEN SHORTEST PATH FIRST or OSPF is another dynamic routing Protocol.
+OPEN SHORTEST PATH FIRST or OSPF is another dynamic routing protocol.
 It´s the better version of RIP.
 The main fanctionalitys are the same, but OSPF has some efficient extras.
-It´s a Link State Protocol and works with the Dijkstra alghorythm that will be described below.
-The Metric work with costs and not with Hopp-Count.
-SO, the Router find the best and fastest way.
+It´s a link-state protocol and works with the Dijkstra alghorythm that will be described below.
+The metric work with costs and not with Hopp-Count.
+SO, the router find the best and fastest way.
 You are able to authenticate with MD5 or SHA.
-OSPF work in Single-Area and Multi-Area which give you the ability to increase your Network.
+OSPF work in Single-Area and Multi-Area which give you the ability to increase your network.

 ### Dijkstra-Alghorythm

-The Alghorythm calculate the shortest path with the lowest Path Costs to the DST.
+The Alghorythm calculate the shortest path with the lowest path-costs to the DST.

 ### LSA´s

 OSPF send different types of LSA (Link State Advertisments).
 In a Single-Area, only type 1 and 2 LSA´s are sent.
-Type 3 LSA´s are summarized Type 1 LSA´s that are generated by an Area Boderder in a Multi-Area Network.
-They are sent to all Routers in other Areas.
+Type 3 LSA´s are summarized type 1 LSA´s that are generated by an Area-Border-router in a Multi-Area network.
+They are sent to all routers in other areas.
 Type 4 and 5 LSA´s are generated by an ABR with a ASBR (Autonomous System Boundary Router) in it´s area.
-Type 4 shows the route to the ASBR while Type 5 is generetad by the ASBR itsself to show a route to external Resources.
+Type 4 shows the route to the ASBR while Type 5 is generetad by the ASBR itsself to show a route to external resources.

-Here is a Picture from the Routers and Areas.
+Here is a Picture from the routers and areas.

 ![image](https://github.com/user-attachments/assets/f67c9ca9-1fc8-48fe-8401-db2efda1f7f4)

 ### LSDB

 The Link State Database is the heart of OSPF.
-In RIP, a Router only know it´s direct connected Neighbours.
-A Router working with OSPF knows the whole Network Topologie.
-Every Information is stored in this Database.
+In RIP, a router only know it´s direct connected neighbours.
+A router working with OSPF knows the whole network topologie.
+Every information is stored in this database.
 To reduce the size and the amount of resources, work with Multi-Area OSPF.
 A Single Area OSPF LSDB has the whole information stored which may leads to performance problems.
 In Multi-Area, summerized information will be stored.

 ### Configuration
 OSPF works nearly same as RIP.
 For best practise, create an interface loopback with an ID which will be the router ID for easier identification.
 For example Router 1 receive the ID 1.1.1.1.